 - Selling the business and splitting the proceeds.

-However, significant cons for this option may also exist.
-For one, the economic engine that creates income for both parties would be eliminated.
-Even if one spouse may not directly control profits post-divorce, stopping the profits due to a business sale may negatively impact spousal maintenance.
-Moreover, selling the business is often simply inconsistent with the career and retirement goals of owners.
+However, this option comes with obvious negatives.
+For one, the economic engine for both parties would be eliminated.
+Even if one spouse may not directly control profits post-divorce, stopping the profits due to a business sale may negatively impact spousal support during and after the divorce.
+Moreover, selling the business is often inconsistent with the career and retirement goals of the owners.

 - One spouse "buys out" the other with other non-business property.

 Under this arrangement, an agreed upon value is assigned to the business.
-When the separation of assets takes place, the spouse that will not retain ownership in the business receives an equivalent amount of non-business marital assets.
-For example, if a business is determined to be valued at $3 million, one spouse could keep the business while the other receives $3 million in cash, home equity, or liquid investments.
+When the separation of assets takes place, the spouse who gives up ownership in the business receives an equivalent amount of non-business marital assets.
+For example, if a business is valued at $3 million, one spouse could keep the business while the other receives $3 million in cash, home equity, or liquid investments.

-The main benefit to this option is that it keeps the separation of assets equitable, and there is a clean break between spouses as it relates to managing the business going forward.
+This option keeps the separation of assets equitable, providing a clean break between spouses related to managing the business going forward.
 However, this option is only viable if there are sufficient non-business assets to begin with.
 Moreover, determining a fair and equitable value for the business is of the highest importance under this option.
 For example, let’s assume that you agree to a $3 million value for a business, accept an equivalent amount in other non-business marital assets, and the divorce is finalized.
-If the business is sold for $6 million a year later – it’s very likely the separation of assets was not equitable!
+If the business is sold for $6 million a year later—it’s very likely the separation of assets was not equitable!
 Unfortunately, this would only be discovered in hindsight.

 - Continuing to jointly own the business.

-This method is a relatively straightforward continuation of the same ownership shares owned during the marriage, or a transfer of partial ownership pursuant to the divorce from one spouse to the other.
-Each spouse separately generally remains entitled to their proportionate share of company profits and value received if the company is later sold.
+This method is a relatively straightforward continuation of the same ownership shares owned during the marriage, or a transfer of partial ownership from one spouse to the other.
+Each spouse separately remains entitled to their proportionate share of company profits and value received if the company is later sold.

 Although simple, this method is used relatively infrequently.
-Remaining business partners is akin to a marriage in many regards.
-Where the relationship has deteriorated and resulted in an ended marriage, it becomes very challenging to continue to manage a business together.
-In many cases this outcome simply leads to continued conflict and potential further legal action later.
-For these reasons, it is in the best interest of most to sever financial ties together as cleanly as possible.
+Being business partners is akin to a marriage in many regards.
+When a relationship has deteriorated to the point of divorce, it becomes very challenging to continue to manage a business together.
+In many cases this outcome simply leads to continued conflict and future legal action.
+For these reasons, severing financial ties as cleanly as possible during the divorce process is generally a better option.

-That said, in certain cases this may be the best outcome in a bad situation.
+That said, sometimes this may be the best outcome in a bad situation.
 For one, there may not be sufficient non-business assets to fairly and adequately shift ownership solely to one spouse while keeping the overall division equitable.
-Also, in certain cases both spouses are meaningful contributors to the business.
+In other cases, both spouses are meaningful contributors to the business.
 If one spouse were to exit the business, the overall impact to business value and profits may be severely diminished.
-In this case, it would hurt both parties financially.
+In this situation, it would hurt both parties financially.

 Recommendations for Handling Business and Private Investment Ownership